Ramansyahdzakwam/FNF-Mobile-Porting/README.md

 2. Download the repository code and paste it in your source code folder

-3. You Need to add these things in project.xml
+3. You Need to add these things in `Project.xml`

 On This Line
 ```xml